 Make sure you include cues and timing expectations for them to follow (include them in the script).
 The story will be more impactful if your speakers give an authentic first-hand account of their experience.

-Including statistics and figures to your webinar scripts adds credibility and proof to what you're saying.
+Including statistics and figures in your webinar scripts add credibility and proof to what you're saying.
 Plus, everybody loves a good statistic.

 Numbers can be hard to understand when they aren't visualized, so use percentages and round numbers when speaking.
-Always include the statistics in your slides for your audience to process the data.
+Always include the statistics in your slides or resources section for your audience to process the data or revisit later.

 If you choose to make your webinar on-demand, it will be made available for people to watch months, or even years after it was first published.